International-Soil-Radiocarbon-Database/ISRaD/_pages/about.md

 To contribute data, please visit the <a href="https://international-soil-radiocarbon-database.github.io/ISRaD/contribute/">Contribute</a> page.

-Please report issues by posting to <a href="https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues"> https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues </a>.
+Please report issues by posting to the ISRaD [issues](https://github.com/International-Soil-Radiocarbon-Database/ISRaD/issues) page on github.

 ## Steering committee
 The steering committee provides scientific leadership for the project and sets the main goals and vision.